agrc/gis.utah.gov/about/contributing/index.md

 #### GitHub

 You will need a GitHub account to participate, so [create a free GitHub account](https://github.com/join) if you do not already have one.
 Navigate to the [agrc organization](https://github.com/agrc/) on GitHub and find the [website source code](https://github.com/agrc/agrc.github.io).
-[Fork](https://help.github.com/articles/github-glossary/#fork) the [repository](https://help.github.com/articles/github-glossary/#repository) to create a personal copy of gis.utah.gov website.
+[Fork](https://help.github.com/articles/github-glossary/#fork) the [repository](https://help.github.com/articles/github-glossary/#repository) to create a personal copy of gis.utah.gov website in the GitHub cloud.

 #### Creating and Naming New Content